v0xyc0n/WinSCAN/README.md

 ## I have limited access to a hardened system, will the tool work?

-PAW is designed to run with as limited permissions as possible.
+WinSCAN is designed to run with as limited permissions as possible.
 You
 - Do not need admin-privileges
 - Do not need to create any Defender exceptions
 - Do not need to downgrade powershell or disable constrained language mode